solexx/fhem-munin-plugins/README.md

 ### Setup

 Just drop the plugins into `/etc/munin/plugins` and restart `munin-node`.
+If your FHEM installation is accessible on localhost:7072 everything should work automatically.
+Otherwise you will have to change the `call_fhem` function in the plugins (see TODOs below).

+The only external dependency is netcat which is used to communicate with FHEM.
+The netcat binary is called as `nc` and is expected to be in `$PATH`.

 If you want more fancy labels or if you want to create graphs with data from several of the pre-defined graphs, you can [borrow data](http://munin-monitoring.org/wiki/LoaningData) like so in `munin.conf`: